 A Historical Aside

-A snapshot of this period of cultural transmission is captured by the Dunhuang manuscripts.2 These manuscripts were discovered in Western China in the early 20th century and contain Buddhist, Nestorian Christian, Daoist, and Manichaean texts.
-Collected from the 4th to 11th centuries, these texts are written in Chinese, Sogdian, Hebrew, Old Uyghur, Khotanese, and Sanskrit.
+A snapshot of this period of cultural transmission is captured by the Dunhuang manuscripts.
+These manuscripts were discovered in Western China in the early 20th century are are a treasure-trove of religious literature.
+Although they’re mostly Buddhist texts, there are also Nestorian Christian, Daoist, and Manichaean manuscripts.
+Collected from the 4th to 11th centuries, these texts are written in Chinese, Sogdian (image below), Hebrew, Old Uyghur, Khotanese, and Sanskrit.

 Kukai was born and educated in Japan.
-He pursued a Buddhist education, but felt estranged by the ritsuryo system that regulated the activity of priests and formalized religious doctrine.
+He pursued a Buddhist education, but felt alientated by the ritsuryo system that regulated the activity of priests and religious doctrine.
 Deciding to live outside this system, he became an ascetic.
 After wandering the countryside and searching for meaning, Kukai had a dream.
-In his dream a man revealed to Kukai that the Mahavairocana Tanta contained the meaning that he was searching for.
+In his dream a man revealed to him that the Mahavairocana Tantra contained the meaning that he was searching for.
 Although he was able to eventually obtain a copy of the text, it was written in Sanskrit using the Siddham abugida, and Kukai was unable to make sense of the document.